vitalets/babel-plugin-runtyper/readme.md

   ```

 ## Configuration
-To configure plugin pass it to babel as array:
+To configure plugin pass it to Babel as array:
 ```js
   plugins: [
       ['babel-plugin-runtyper', options]